 In the dialog, select the Google Cloud project in which to open Logs Explorer.

-Logs Explorer is opened in a new browser tab, and the filters you've selected in the logs panel are automatically applied.
+Logs Explorer is opened in a new browser tab, and the filters you've selected in the logs panel widget are automatically applied.

 Select the log entry that you want to view.